MouseBiteLabs/Power-Cleaner-Tests/README.md

 # Power Cleaner Tests

-This repository is a compilation of recordings of the Game Boy Advance (AGB) audio output, before and after adding various capacitors provided by "Power Cleaner" mods.
+This repository is a compilation of recordings of the Game Boy Advance (AGB) audio output, before and after adding various capacitors provided by Power Cleaner mods.
 There has been a lot of discussion about what these mods achieve, but I haven't seen any actual empirical evidence.
 I've been looking at the AGB more recently, so I figured I'd do a deeper dive into the topic and provide some recordings so people can hear the differences for themselves.

 This repository only compiles data - I will not be publishing my conclusions on the effectiveness of the added capacitances.
 It is up to you, dear reader/listener, to decide for yourself.
 All of the resulting audio recordings will be posted in their own folders above.